 1. The white dial is not properly seated in its well, or is out of calibration(more often the case, even though rare).
 Or,

 2. The aquastat itself is not properly calibrated.
-If this is the case, and you set the aquastat at, say, 185 to get the fan to shut off at 180, that is fine.
-This was a common occurrence about 8 years ago with a batch of aquastats and Honeywell simply asked us to make that adjustment.
-This is not a big deal and does not affect the operation of any other part of the boiler.
+You can adjust the Aquastat to, say, 185 to get the fan to shut off at 180.
+This was a regular issue with a batch of Aquastats around 8 years ago, and Honeywell just requested us to make that modification.
+This is not a huge deal and has no effect on the operation of the boiler.

 How to Kill an Outdoor Boiler in Two Years

-If you have an infloor radiant system, you must NOT allow outdoor boiler water to run through your infloor tubes.
-In-floor heating systems require much lower temps: 120F in cement, 115F for hardwood floors.
-Cement and hardwood floors can get damaged at higher temps, and I doubt most homeowners would be comfortable with a 180 degree floor.
+If you have an in-floor radiant system, you must NOT allow outdoor wood boiler water to run through your in-floor tubes.
+In-floor heating systems require much lower temps: 120F in cement, and 115F for hardwood floors.
+Higher temperatures can harm cement and hardwood floors.

 Some homeowners with in-floor systems believe therefore that they can just turn down the temp on their Aquastat to 120F.